AceDataCloud/SerpAPI/README.md

   ]
 }
 ```
 We can also customize the language of the search results.
 Here we additionally add the `language` field, with the content being `zh-cn`, which refers to the Simplified Chinese language.
-Other languages are also supported, but the language abbreviation must be entered, such as en (English), fr (French), zh-cn (Chinese (Simplified)), etc., as shown in the image:
+Other languages are also supported, but the language abbreviation must be entered, such as en (English), fr (French), zh-cn (Chinese (Simplified)), etc., as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/yyrssp.png" width="500" class="m-auto"></p>